vidishaadhiya/lifetag/README.md

 # LifeTag – Smart Emergency Healthcare System

 ## Overview
 LifeTag is a smart emergency healthcare system designed to provide instant access to critical patient data using unique LifeTag IDs and QR codes.
-It reduces delays caused by manual hospital records and enables faster and more efficient medical response during emergencies.
+It reduces delays caused by manual hospital records and enables faster and more efficient medical response during emergencies

+## Motivation

+During COVID, emergency situations highlighted a critical issue — there was often no time to gather patient history or medical details.
+In many cases, someone else had to step in without knowing anything about the patient.

+LifeTag was built to solve this gap by enabling instant access to essential medical information when time matters the most.

 ---